JFFLabs/skribt/README.md

 As with the `[problem]` and `[solution]` section, we see the `info` key being used to provide multi-line text describing in greater detail what the support agent should do or direct the user to do.

 We also, again, see the use of the `text` key.
 The value of this field for a step is generally a 1 sentence summary describing what is being done, in many cases it may also be phrased as a question.
-It is important to remember how this step was initially presented via the `text` configuration, though, as you'll want to make the possible agent responses coherent.
-For example we could make a far more complex configuration that begins by simply by asking the agent, "Has the user attempted to reset their password themselves?"
+It is important to remember how this step was initially presented via the `text` configuration, though, as you'll want to make the possible agent responses (input) coherent.
+For example we could make a far more complex configuration that begins by simply by asking the agent, "Has the user attempted to reset their password themselves?" with a "yes" or "no" input and then move on from there.

 ##### Defining Step Inputs